 - High blood pressure

 Because alcohol withdrawal can be life-threatening, it’s crucial to detox under medical supervision.
 Medically supervised detox generally provides support and medication to help keep you comfortable.
 Support is vital to help you work through the mental aspect of withdrawal and to ensure further treatment.

 Treatment for Alcohol Use Disorder

-Once you have completed detox, you are ready to enter treatment.
+Once you have completed detox, you are ready to enter substance abuse treatment in Kansas City.
 Centers like Sana Lake Recovery offer a variety of treatment options.
 You may choose from inpatient, outpatient, intensive outpatient, or partial hospitalization treatment.

 Inpatient or residential treatment is considered the highest level of care.
 However, each treatment program provides a high level of care and a structured environment for recovery.
 Depending on the severity of your AUD and your home environment, among other factors, inpatient treatment may be your best chance at recovery.